 - Midwives support healthy clients’ choice of having their babies at home

 - Midwives have privileges in Ontario hospitals to help women have their babies in hospital when that is the safest place for them, or if they choose hospital birth

-- The midwives at Sages-Femmes Rouge Valley Midwives have privileges at the Rouge Valley Health System -Centenary and Ajax-Pickering hospitals, and at The Scarborough Hospital – General and Birchmount Campuses.
+- The midwives at Sages-Femmes Rouge Valley Midwives have privileges at the Lakeridge Health – Ajax-Pickering Hospital, and at Scarborough and Rouge Hospital – General, Centenary, and Birchmount Campuses.

 6. Can I have medication in labour?